Tinks18/ROckPaperScissors/README.md

 ## Acknowledgements

-I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my cohort guide Kenan support & feedback.
+I would like to thank my course mentor Guido Cecilio for his support and guidance throughout the course of the project and my cohort guide Kenan for valuable feedback & support.

 ---